tari-project/rfcs/src/TIP-0002_tari_community_charter.md

 A Council member shall demonstrate, through sustained conduct, the qualities the protocol demands: consistency of commitment, constructive in disagreement, generosity toward newcomers, and excellence in the work they produce.

+Council service is an active working role, not an honorary position.
+Members are expected to maintain regular availability, participate in scheduled Council deliberations, review proposals, vote when required, and contribute materially to at least one area of Council responsibility.
+The Council shall publish attendance, votes, recusals, and a brief monthly activity summary for each member.

 A Council member may be removed by majority vote of the remaining Council for sustained misconduct, prolonged unexplained absence, or conduct incompatible with this Charter.
 The removal and the reasoning behind it shall be made public.
+A removed Council member may request review by proposing three community members to serve as an ad hoc Review Panel.
+Proposed panelists must not be current Council members or have a direct stake in the outcome.
+The Review Panel may issue a public recommendation.
+The Council must either adopt the recommendation or publish its reasons for declining it.

 ## Article V. Decisions